-Have you ever got an SMS about “BSBD WDL Txn Charges” and find what it means?
+Have you ever received an SMS or found on a bank statement about “BSBD WDL Txn Charges” and found what it means?
 You’re alone.
-One of my friends also recently got this message and wanted to know why money was deducted from their bank account.
+One of my BOB users also recently received this text SMS and wanted to know why money was deducted from their bank account.

 If you’re confused about these bank charges and how they work, don’t worry—let’s break it down and find out what’s going on.

 Basic Savings Bank Deposit account is a special type of Bank Account for improving the banking system in India.
-Introduced under the guidance of the Reserve Bank of India in 2005 for access bank facility for everyone in rural and urban areas at minimal charges.
+Introduced under the guidance of the Reserve Bank of India in 2005 for the Access Bank facility for everyone in rural and urban areas at minimal charges.

-In 2019, RBI announced banks provide great facilities for everyone – zero balance accounts, free of charges, ATM-Cum debit cards, Limited Transactions per year, and Up to four free ATM withdrawals per month.
+In 2019, the RBI announced that banks would provide great facilities for everyone, including zero balance accounts, free of charges, ATM-Cum debit cards, Limited Transactions per year, and up to four free ATM withdrawals per month.
 For more information, you can read: RBI Rules 2019

 This BSBD Account Facility is followed by all banks of India, including SBI, Bank of Baroda, HDFC Bank, Punjab Bank and more.